How to Become a Data Analyst (with or Without a Degree)

 Data cleaning and preparation

-Take a look at some job listings for roles you’d like to apply for, and focus your learning on the specific programming languages or visualisation tools listed as requirements.
+Look at job listings for roles you’d like to apply for and focus your learning on the specific programming languages or visualisation tools listed as requirements.

 The best way to learn how to find value in data is to work with it in real-world settings.
-Look for a degree or courses that include hands-on projects using real data sets.
-You can also find a variety of free public data sets you can use to design your own projects.
+Look for degree programmes or courses with hands-on projects using real data sets.
+You can also find a variety of free public data sets you can use to design your projects.

-Dig into climate data from the Government Department of Environment, Food and Rural Affairs, delve deeper into current affairs with data from the Office of National Statistics, or come up with solutions to looming challenges on Earth and beyond with NASA open data.
+Get started with open source data and resources from GitHub India, or come up with solutions to looming challenges on Earth and beyond with NASA open data.
 These are just a few examples of the data out there.
-Pick a topic you’re interested in and find some data to practise on.
+Pick a topic you’re interested in and find some data to practise.

-As you play around with data sets on the internet or complete hands-on assignments in your classes, be sure to save your best work for your portfolio.
+As you play around with data sets online or complete hands-on assignments in your classes, save your best work for your portfolio.
 A portfolio demonstrates your skills to hiring managers.
-A strong portfolio can go a long way toward getting a data analyst job.
+A strong portfolio can go a long way toward getting the job.

 As you start to curate work for your portfolio, choose projects that demonstrate your ability to: